ucd25-cosmos-optimizers/ucd25-cosmos-optimizers.github.io/content/miniprojects/aqi vs income/project1.md

 ![Scatterplot of Median AQI vs. Average Income per County](/aqi_income_regression.png)

->The above plot visualizes the relationship between **median AQI** and **average income** for each Californian county, with the regression line overlaid.
+>The above plot visualizes the relationship between **median AQI** and **average income** for each United States county, with the regression line overlaid.
 ---

 ## Discussion